nouvalkaff/BP22/README.md

 # BP22
-This is where I store the glosarium of codes
+This is where I store the glossary of codes